Basics of protecting honour, dignity, and business reputation

 However, there are cases when it is really difficult to determine from the content of a publication whether it is a factual statement or an evaluative judgment.
 In such situations, it is advisable to consult experts for a semantic and textual analysis.

-• Higher criteria for the admissibility of criticism of public figures
+• Broader limits of acceptable criticism of public figures

 There is currently a rather interesting situation with plaintiffs who are media (public) figures, including politicians.
-The practice of the European Court of Human Rights, as well as the practice of national courts, is that public figures and civil servants must be prepared for an increased level of criticism, including in a rude form.
-The courts believe that public figures must be prepared for close scrutiny by society and increased interest in their activities and personal lives.
+According to the case law of the European Court of Human Rights and national courts, public figures and civil servants must be prepared for an increased level of criticism, including in a rude form.
+The courts believe that public figures must be prepared for greater public scrutiny and increased interest in their activities and personal lives.
 The courts also note that by choosing a career as a public figure, they have agreed to such attention.

 In other words, the limits of permissible criticism of public figures are significantly broader than those applicable to ordinary individuals.

-The defendants in such disputes are the individuals who disseminated the inaccurate information.
+The defendants in such cases are the individuals who disseminated the inaccurate information.
 For example, the owner of the website and the author of the information.

 However, problems may arise with regard to the website owner.
 According to the Law of Ukraine “On Copyright and Related Rights,” the website owner is the person who owns the account and establishes the terms and conditions of use of the website.